a-gondolkodas-orome/durer-jatekok/README.md

 *It is recommended to copy and modify an existing, similar game.*

-GameBoard: a React component with `board`, `setBoard`, `ctx` props which calls `ctx.endPlayerTurn`, typically following a click from the user.
-Typically the user clicks, new state is calculated within the GameBoard component and then as a final step `ctx.endPlayerTurn` is called with a `{ nextBoard, isGameEnd }` object (see more details in section "Game end, determining winner")
+GameBoard: a React component with `board`, `setBoard`, `ctx` and `events` props which calls `events.endPlayerTurn`, typically following a click from the user.
+Typically the user clicks, new state is calculated within the GameBoard component and then as a final step `events.endPlayerTurn` is called with a `{ nextBoard, isGameEnd }` object (see more details in section "Game end, determining winner")

 Concept: `board` holds the state necessary to know the game state, that the next player